Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 KeyboardEvent.Up); // Subscribe to up events
 ```

-Each subscription method returns an object with data about that subscription.
+Each subscription method returns an `KeySubscription` with data about that subscription.

 ```c#
 var subscription = keyboardListener.Subscribe(Key.Back, key => { });